Cornelius Low House

-The Cornelius Low House (also called Ivy Hall) is a Georgian manor in Piscataway, Middlesex County, New Jersey, United States, built in 1741 at Raritan Landing.
-The Cornelius Low House is listed on the New Jersey Register of Historic Places and National Register of Historic Places.
+The Cornelius Low House, historically known as Ivy Hall, is a Georgian manor in Piscataway of Middlesex County, New Jersey, United States.
+It was built in 1741 at Raritan Landing.
+The stone house was added to the National Register of Historic Places on May 27, 1971, for its significance in architecture.
 The house currently holds the Cornelius Low House/Middlesex County Museum.

 History

 Cornelius Low, Jr.

 Cornelius Low Jr. (c.
 1700–1777) was the third of fifteen children.
 His grandfather, Peter Cornellessen Low, left Holland for the American colonies in 1659 and settled near Kingston, New York.
 Peter's eldest son, Cornelius Low, moved to New York and established himself as a merchant.
 He married Margareta Van Borsum in 1695.
 During the 1720s, Cornelius Low, Jr. became a successful merchant in Newark, New Jersey.
-In 1729, he married Johanna Gouveneur and they made plans to move to the emerging port community of Raritan Landing, near New Brunswick.
+In 1729, he married Johanna Gouveneur, and they made plans to move to the emerging port community of Raritan Landing, near New Brunswick.
 Having shipping capabilities, Low became one of the community's most prosperous businessmen.